AemieJ/personal-portfolio/exampleSite/content/blog-post-6.md

 +++

 ### About me
 Aemie, a tech enthusiast, open source developer and a DSC community lead.
-To connect with me, I am present on various including [github](https://github.com/AemieJ), [linkedIn](https://www.linkedin.com/in/aemie-jariwala-36a682179/) and [dev.to](https://dev.to/aemiej).
+To connect with me, I am present on various platforms including [github](https://github.com/AemieJ), [linkedIn](https://www.linkedin.com/in/aemie-jariwala-36a682179/) and [dev.to](https://dev.to/aemiej).

 The year 2020, for me, has been a rough ride of ups and downs, acceptance, and rejections.
 Though, I have learned from each step I went through.
 Currently, the most fun experience to date that has occurred is Outreachy for me.
 In this blog, I will cover the process of how I applied to Outreachy, how  I chose Apache to contribute, and my journey as an Outreachy intern.
 It is going to be quite long so I hope you'll patient enough to read through.